Expert Consultant

 Professor Takahashi has been an invited speaker on asbestos issues for nearly 20 years, and has been a consultant, advisor and invited speaker for the WHO to countries including the Philippines, Laos, Thailand, Viet Nam, Mongolia, Singapore, Malaysia and Japan.
 He has led the international cooperative activity coined the “Asian Asbestos Initiative,” funded by the Japan Society for the Promotion of Sciences, which was later recognised by the WHO as a “WHO-CC Success Story.”

 At the end of 2021, Professor Takahashi was appointed Adjunct Professor within the School of Population and Global Health at UWA.
-With his appointment as Honorary International Advisor to ADRI, we benefit greatly from Professor Takahashi’s exceptional expertise, commitment and passion to address and eliminate asbestos related diseases globally, especially across the Asia Pacific region.
+With his appointment as Honorary International Advisor to ADDRI, we benefit greatly from Professor Takahashi’s exceptional expertise, commitment and passion to address and eliminate asbestos related diseases globally, especially across the Asia Pacific region.

 Honorary Research Associate